dollars0427/SQLwatcher/README.md

 ======
 A script of watching the status of mysql database.

 **Warning!
-It can not using for test create or drop table query.**
+It can not be used for create or drop table queries.**

 Installation
 ---
-Note: This requires Node.js v0.10.25 to run.
+Note: This requires Node.js v0.10 to run.
 If you had not install it , you can download it at http://nodejs.org/download/ .

 1.Download the SQLwatcher source or clone the git repository:
 ```bash